Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: The hyperfine structure across principal quantum number

-In our many-body calculations for the hyperfine interval, we use the Hartree-Fock potential as our starting potential, $V_{\rm el}=V_{\rm HF}$.
-For calculations of the QED radiative corrections, we use two different potentials for $V_{\rm el}$, core-Hartree $V_{\rm CH}$ (corresponding to neglecting the exchange potential in Hartree-Fock) and Kohn-Sham $V_{\rm KS}$ \cite{KS}.
-Finite nuclear charge distribution is included in the determination of the wave functions, with $V_{\rm nuc}$ corresponding to a 2-parameter Fermi distribution.
+where $\beta$ is a Dirac matrix.
+In our many-body calculations for the hyperfine structure, we use the Hartree-Fock potential as our starting potential, $V_{\rm el}=V_{\rm HF}$.
+Finite nuclear charge distribution is included in the determination of the wave functions, with $V_{\rm nuc}$ corresponding to a 2-parameter Fermi distribution in our calculations.